 Film and television work includes multiple roles in the BBC Production of Ray Bradbury’s Short Stories, “Deader than a Doorman”, “Murder Between Friends”, “A Taste for Justice”, “Eat and Run”, “Age isn’t Everything”, “In the Forest”, “The Nick Kroll Show” on Comedy Central, “ER”, and others.

 She has worked opposite George Clooney, Bradley Whitford, Will Patton, Stephen Lang, Mark Harelik, Louis Gossett, Jr., Ron Silver, Margaret Cho, Jane Kaczmarek, and the great George Carlin.

 Recent stage work includes Waiting for Grace, written by and starring Sharth, The Goat, or Who is Sylvia?
 (Albee), Woman in Mind (Aykbourn), A Perfect Ganesh (McNally), The Snake Can (Graf), Switzerland (Murray-Smith), See Rock City (Hutton), Gulf View Drive (Hutton).
-She has been nominated for Broadway World’s Best Leading Actress in a Play Award, twice for the Ovation Award for Best Featured Actress, Outstanding Lead Actress in a Drama by Desert Theatre League, and she won two Scenie Awards for Outstanding Performance by an Actress in a Featured Role.
+She has been nominated for Broadway World’s Best Leading Actress in a Play Award, twice for the Ovation Award for Best Featured Actress, twice for Outstanding Lead Actress in a Drama by Desert Theatre League, and she won two Scenie Awards for Outstanding Performance by an Actress in a Featured Role.